Comment s'appelle un éleveur de vers à soie

 The place of silk in today's textile industry

-Although it represents only a small part of the textile fibers used in the world, silk retains an important role in the luxury sector and haute couture where it is very popular for its beauty.
+Although it represents only a small part of the textile fibers used worldwide, silk retains an important role in the luxury sector and haute couture where it is very popular for its beauty.

 Even in the face of the emergence of synthetic fibers, this traditional textile maintains its place thanks to its exceptional aesthetic and tactile qualities.